preciofishbone/OmniaDocs/release-notes/2019-mars/index.rst

 - Added setting to allow the possibility to have labels on categories in the Notification Panel and decide number of categories per row.
 - Added setting to the Site Directory block to decide whether to open the sites in a new window/tab or not.
 - Fixed token timing issue in onprem environments.
 This could case temporary unexpected errors for users.
+- Performance improvements on the Publish function.
+(QMS)
+- Fixed issue when clicking "Enter" in search box in Process Directory.
+(QMS)
+- Fixed problem uploading large file size in Tools.
+(QMS)
+- Replaced sub process and process item labels with process step.
+(QMS)
+- Improved read-only mode in Process Library.
+(QMS)
+- Fixed size of Process Library in modern sites do that it uses 100% of the column width.
+(QMS)
+- Performance improvements when loading process.
+(QMS)
+- Show text on all shapes.
+(QMS)
+- Made it possible to associate a SharePoint Task list to the Process library.
+If Task list is associated, actions in issues will become SharePoint tasks.
+(QMS)
+- When you go from edit to read mode in the Process library it stays on the same tab.
+(QMS)
+- Fixed issue with moring process from sub site to parent site.
+(QMS)
+- Changed ui flow.
+When a process step is created, it stays on the current process.
+(QMS)
+- Deviations/Improvements are renamed Issues.
+(QMS)
+- Made sure the content area use a bigger height.
+(QMS)